rochus-keller/Oberon/README.md

 Here is a binary version of the old OberonViewer for Linux x86: http://software.rochus-keller.ch/OberonViewer_linux_x86.tar.gz
 It requires a preinstalled Qt version >= 5.4.

-[^1]: the integrated Mono executable is still x86_64 and runs under the Rosetta emulator; the OS might block Mono when you try to run your Oberon+ app; if so, show the contents of the application bundle and start the mono executable (located at App/Contents/MacOS/mono/mono) using "Open" from the Finder context menu; finally if you try to run an Oberon+ app accessing a dylib by FFI, the system might block this access; this can be circumvented by selecting the dylib (e.g. libSDL2.dylib) in the Finder and execute "Open with + Terminal" from the context menu; the OS then asks for permission to do so and if you accept it can later also be accessed from your Oberon+ app.
+[^1]: The OS might also block Mono when you try to run your Oberon+ app; if so, start the mono executable (located in the mono subdirectory) using "Open" from the Finder context menu; finally if you try to run an Oberon+ app accessing a dylib by FFI, the system might block this access; this can be circumvented by selecting the dylib (e.g. libSDL2.dylib) in the Finder and execute "Open with + Terminal" from the context menu; the OS then asks for permission to do so and if you accept it can later also be accessed from your Oberon+ app.
+The same might also apply to the mono native dylib.

 ### Build Steps

-Follow these steps if you want to build e.g. the Oberon+ IDE yourself:
+Follow these steps if you want to build the Oberon+ IDE (Mono version) yourself.
+The build is using LeanQt and the BUSY build system.
+Note that compiling on Linux requires the build essentials, xcb, libxcb1-dev and libx11-dev packages.
+On Mac and Windows there are no additional requirements than a toolchain.

-1. Make sure a Qt 5.x (libraries and headers) version compatible with your C++ compiler is installed on your system.
-1. Create an empty directory, call it e.g. Build.
+1. Create a new directory; we call it the root directory here
-1. Download https://github.com/rochus-keller/GuiTools/archive/master.zip and unpack to in the Build directory.
-Rename it to GuiTools.
+1. Download https://github.com/rochus-keller/Oberon/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "Oberon".
-1. Download https://github.com/rochus-keller/LjTools/archive/master.zip and unpack it to the Build directory.
-Rename it to LjTools.
+1. Download https://github.com/rochus-keller/PeLib/archive/refs/heads/OBX.zip and unpack it to the root directory; rename the resulting directory to "PeLib".
-1. Download https://github.com/rochus-keller/LuaJIT/archive/LjTools.zip and unpack it to the Build directory.
-Rename it to LuaJIT.
-Go to the src subdirectory and run the build script appropriate to your platform (see LuaJIT/doc/install.html for more information).
+1. Download https://github.com/rochus-keller/MonoTools/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "MonoTools".
-1. Download https://github.com/rochus-keller/MonoTools/archive/refs/heads/master.zip and unpack it to the Build directory.
-Rename it to MonoTools.
+1. Download https://github.com/rochus-keller/GuiTools/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "GuiTools".
-1. Download https://github.com/rochus-keller/PeLib/archive/refs/heads/OBX.zip and unpack it to the Build directory.
-Rename it to PeLib.
+1. Download https://github.com/rochus-keller/LeanQt/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "LeanQt".
-1. Download https://github.com/rochus-keller/Oberon/archive/master.zip and unpack it to the Build directory.
-Rename it to Oberon.
+1. Download https://github.com/rochus-keller/BUSY/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "build".
-1. Goto the Build/Oberon directory and execute e.g. `QTDIR/bin/qmake ObxIde2.pro` (see the Qt documentation concerning QTDIR).
-1. Run make; after a couple of seconds you will find the executable in the build directory.

-Alternatively you can open ObxIde2.pro or any other included .pro file using QtCreator and build it there.

-Note that the IDE and the OBXMC tool can also be built using the BUSY build system without a pre-installed Qt version; see see https://github.com/rochus-keller/LeanQt/blob/main/Readme.md for more information.
+1. Open a command line in the build directory and type `cc *.c -O2 -lm -o lua` or `cl /O2 /MD /Fe:lua.exe *.c` depending on whether you are on a Unix or Windows machine; wait a few seconds until the Lua executable is built.
+1. Now type `./lua build.lua ../Oberon -T ide` (or `lua build.lua ../Oberon -T ide` on Windows); wait until the ObxIDE executable is built; you find it in the output subdirectory.

+Instead of the command line you can run the build using [LeanCreator](https://github.com/rochus-keller/LeanCreator) which uses multiple cores and thus builds faster.

+It is still possible to build the tools using Qt 5 with qmake; use ObxIde2.pro for this purpose and proceed as usual when building with Qt.

+See https://github.com/rochus-keller/LeanQt/blob/main/Readme.md for instructions on how to build the OBXMC tool if you need it.

+The OBX Platform Abstraction Layer (libPal) can be built together with the IDE; in this case just replace the `-T ide` by `-T compiler_and_ide`; on Linux x64 please run the BUSY build file in the runtime/Pal subdirectory.

 Note that the Mono version of the Oberon+ IDE expects a subdirectory relative to the IDE executable called "mono"; this subdirectory shall contain copies of or links to the mono executable and the mscorlib.dll.
 Precompiled versions of these files are included in the binary versions referenced above.